IlyaSemenov/gitlab-ci-git-push/README.md

-# Gitlab CI runner that pushes to git
+# GitLab CI runner that pushes to git

-This Gitlab CI runner image allows to deploy a Gitlab project to a remote Git repo (useful for Dokku, Heroku, Deis, etc.)
+This GitLab CI runner image allows to deploy a GitLab project to a remote Git repo (useful for Dokku, Heroku, Deis, etc.)

 ## How to use